Eugeniobr/DisasterResponse/README.md

 ### Run:

 In a terminal or command window, navigate to the project's root directory.
-Next, run the following command to clean and store the data into a database using the ETL pipeline:
+Next, run the following command to clean and store the data into a database named DisasterResponse using the ETL pipeline:

 `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`

-In order to run the Machine Learning pipeline, type the following command:
+In order to run the Machine Learning pipeline and save the trained model in a pickle file with name classifier, type the following command:

 `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`